abureau/RetroFun-RVS/README.md

 An use case to illustrate core functions has been provided, please refer to the wiki or the package vignette.

+## Contact

+For any questions, comments or suggestions, please contact Loic Mangnier at loic.mangnier@gmail.com
 ## Citation
 RetroFun-RVS: a retrospective family-based framework for rare variant analysis incorporating functional annotations Loic Mangnier, Alexandre Bureau, bioRxiv 2022.06.21.497085; doi: https://doi.org/10.1101/2022.06.21.497085